wp-plugins/caascade/readme.txt

 = How much does it cost ? =

-All computation requests with optional PDF output are free but will be branded.
+All computation requests with optional PDF output are free.

 = Do I need Maxima installed on my server ? =

 No, Wordpress and the Caascade plugin are the only software requirements.
-The MathJax-LaTeX plugin is necessary for TeX rendering.
+The Simple-MathJax plugin is necessary for TeX rendering.

-= How do I prevent spam submissions ? =

-With Recaptcha you can help prevent spam and other abuse of your Caascade account.
-Configure the public and private key settings to automatically add a Recaptcha form to all your widgets.

-= Why is it recommended to whitelist my IP address ? =

-To prevent unauthorized use of your Tetragy account.
-If IP enforcing is disabled, any Caascade request made with your ID will be deducted from your account.

 References